CoNarrative/glujs-guide-built/view-the-basics.md

 As we saw earlier, views are "materialized' automatically by GluJS.
 You define them, but you don't manipulate them in any way.
 Instead, they are created and inserted for you.

 You begin by using one of two glu components : `glu.viewport` and `glupanel`.
-The former creates an ExtJS viewport for you, while the latter is an `xtype` usable anywhere within an ExtJS application.
+The former creates an ExtJS `Viewport` for you, while the latter is an `xtype` usable anywhere within an ExtJS application.

 In either case, by using on of them you will be specifying the *root view model* (available as `this.root` from all child view models).
-Both will materialize the matching root view in the appropriate spot; the first as the viewport of the entire web window, the second wherever you place the panel in a non-glu application.
+Both will materialize the matching root view in the appropriate spot; the first as the `Viewport` of the entire web window, the second wherever you place the panel in a non-glu application.

 From there, other views are brought in as appropriate, either as a nested view or as a container-bound view.